-Customer surveys are essential for gathering the insights you need to take your business to the next level of customer experience, but not everyone gets the methodologies behind well-constructed and rigorously thorough surveys.
+Customer surveys are one of the tools for gathering the insights you need to take your business to the next level of customer experience.
+But not everyone gets the methodologies behind well-constructed and rigorously thorough surveys.
 We’re here to help with that.

 One of the first steps is to determine your sample size.
 This is a technical term that refers to the number of respondents you need to statistically represent the population you are surveying.